SettleScape/server/notes/plugins.rst

 ## Notes
 * Investigate FastAsyncWorldEdit
-* Sign-editing was removed in 1.20, so on that version of higher, EditableSign should be removed.
+* Sign-editing was removed in 1.20, so on that version or higher, EditableSign should be removed.